Welcome to The Fighters Generation Review FAQ. This page will give you a closer look at the process and inspiration behind the 1000's of unique game &

 way to perform them (and more ways than one).
 Since the genre's beginning, many

-"well-executed" are the techniques when performed?
-This is very similar to how an observant pro-wrestling fan can tell when a wrestling move is
+martial arts in their games (while others have failed).
+If a game "suggests" that it features real martial arts, how accurate are the styles represented?
+This is comparable to how an observant pro-wrestling fan can tell when a wrestling move is

 fighting games have intricate,

 well-designed, and downright brilliant, catchy tunes.
 Is the music of the